Advertiser Disclosure

 7. Separate Business Expenses

 Mixing your personal and business expenses can increase your DTI ratio, an important factor lenders look at when applying for a mortgage.
 So, keep your personal and business expenses separate to boost your chances of getting approved for a home loan.
-Besides, separating business expenses will make your mortgage application process much easier.
+Separating business expenses will also make your mortgage application process much easier.

 8. Get to be a Co-borrower/signer